Flora Purim: Career

+Musical style and influences

 One of her major musical influences is the Brazilian musician Hermeto Pascoal.
 Purim has said that Pascoal "play[ed] the Hammond B3 organ, flute, saxophone, percussion, and guitar.
 He is one of the most complete musicians that I ever met".
 He also helped train her voice.
 She also owes a great debt to Chick Corea, discovering the fusion jazz style for which she is best known when Corea asked her to add vocals to some recordings of his compositions.

 Purim has a rare six-octave voice.
 Her vocal style is influenced by Sarah Vaughan and Ella Fitzgerald, which drifts from lyrics to wordlessness without ever losing touch with the melody and rhythm.
 She expanded her vocal repertoire during early tours with Gil Evans.
 While touring the world for three years with Gillespie's United Nation Orchestra in the 1980s, she broadened her repertoire to include traditional mainstream jazz, bebop, and doing numbers in 4/4 time instead of the traditional Brazilian 2/4 beat.

 Purim has confided that, in recent decades, "There are two albums that are at my bedside.
 They are Miles Ahead, the first collaboration between Miles Davis and Gil Evans and Blow by Blow, by Jeff Beck.
 They are with me every night".

 Personal life

 Imprisonment and FCI Terminal Island concert

 Purim was imprisoned at Federal Correctional Institution, Terminal Island in Los Angeles, California in August 1974 for cocaine possession; she was given the inmate number 2775.
-During her year and a half imprisonment from 1974 to 1976, she organized a concert on March 3, 1976, which brought in some famous musicians from the outside: George Duke, Airto Moreira, Miroslav Vitouš, Raul de Souza and Leon "Ndugu" Chancler.
+During her year and a half imprisonment from 1974 to 1976, she organized a concert on March 3, 1975, which brought in some famous musicians from the outside: George Duke, Airto Moreira, Miroslav Vitouš, Raul de Souza and Leon "Ndugu" Chancler.
 Purim usually performed these concerts with little or no rehearsal time, for about an hour.
 One performance was broadcast on KBCA FM (105.1), an L.A.-based jazz station.
 Among the tunes they performed were Chick Corea's "Light as a Feather", "500 Miles High", and "Celebration Suite".
 This was the first time such a co-operation between civilians and inmates had ever taken place.

-Faith
+Family and faith

 Purim's mother, Rachel Vaisberg, is Brazilian-Jewish.
 Her father, Naum Purim (1912–1992), was a Romanian Jewish immigrant from Moghilău, then part of the Russian Empire (now Ukraine).
 Her sister Yana Purim (Bernstein) is also a jazz singer.
 She also adheres to the Baháʼí Faith thanks in large part to Dizzy Gillespie.
 Gillespie's death in 1993 prompted Purim in 2002 to comment on his influence on her – "...I loved him also because he gave me a lot of insight and spirituality, he even gave me his praying book..."